Pedro de Alcântara, Prince of Grão-Pará: Renunciation

 In 1908 Dom Pedro wanted to marry Countess Elisabeth Dobržensky de Dobrženicz (1875–1951) who, although a noblewoman of the Kingdom of Bohemia, did not belong to a royal or reigning dynasty.
-Although the constitution of the Brazilian Empire did not require a dynast to marry equally, his mother ruled that the marriage would not be valid dynastically for the Brazilian succession, and as a result he renounced his rights to the defunct throne of Brazil on 30 October 1908.
+Although the constitution of the Brazilian Empire did not require a dynast to marry equally, his mother ruled that the marriage would not be valid dynastically for the Brazilian succession, and as a result he renounced his rights to the throne of Brazil on 30 October 1908.
 To solemnize this, Dom Pedro, aged thirty-three, signed the document translated here:

 This renunciation was followed by a letter from Isabel to royalists in Brazil:

 Nonetheless, a few years before his death Prince Pedro de Alcântara told a Brazilian newspaper: